acryptos/docs.acryptos.com/faq.md

 ### 6. Who can create a new vote/proposal?

-* Anyone who holds at least 88 ACS.
+* Anyone who holds at least 88 ACS (or the equivalent in ACSI).

 ### 7. Which governance platform is used for voting?